gwilku/jscan-docs/general/tpms.rst

 	- TPMS Threshold: for vehicles equipped with the basic version
 	- TPMS Threshold - EVIC version: well... yes, for vehicles with the premium version
-	- Light Load Inflation Pressure Front / Rear Tire: for vehicles that have a load sensor (Gladiator, RAM trucks).
-This value is used as the **minimum** pressure when the **vehicle is lightly loaded**
+	- Light Load Inflation Pressure Front / Rear Tire: *SUPPOSEDLY* for vehicles that have a load sensor (Gladiator, RAM trucks).
+This value is used as the **minimum** pressure when the **vehicle is lightly loaded**.
+In other vehicles, leave at 0.
 	- Max Load Inflation Pressure Front / Rear Tire: for vehicles that have a load sensor (Gladiator, RAM trucks).
-This value is used as the **minimum** pressure when the **vehicle is fully loaded**
+This value is used as the **minimum** pressure when the **vehicle is fully loaded**.
+Change this value first and see if it does the job.

 5. Reset the TPMS:

     - Close the car, let it sit for a few minutes.
 If you see no change in behaviour, continue to the next step:
-    - On most vehicles disconnecting the battery for a few minutes resets the TPMS, hower some newer vehicles have others systems relying on a constant power supply, so instead you can use **!Restart all ecus** option (usually available in Miscellaneous Settings section).
+    - On most vehicles disconnecting the battery for a few minutes resets the TPMS, however:
+    - some newer vehicles have others systems relying on a constant power supply, so instead you can use **!Restart all ecus** option (usually available in Miscellaneous Settings section).

 .. _Connect: https://jscan-docs.readthedocs.io/en/latest/general/getting_started.html#connecting